diogogithub/gnu-social/INSTALL.md

 If you're not using a proxy, you can use the `bin/bootstrap_certificates` script to generate and install certificates signed by Let's Encrypt.
-To do this, you should add the server's IP (even if it's dynamic) as an `A` DNS record with your DNS provider (normally, your domain registrar).
-The `A` record doesn't need to be at the root of your domain, meaning it's name can be a subdomain.
-Then, run the aforementioned script and fill in the details; this requires `docker` and `docker-compose` and will create the requested certificate.
+To do this, you should add the server's IP, if it's static, as an `A` DNS record with your DNS provider (normally, your domain registrar); the `A` record doesn't need to be at the root of your domain, meaning it's name can be a subdomain.
+For dynamic IPs, create a `CNAME` record pointing to the hostname you created with the GnuDIP host, above.
+A `CNAME` cannot be created for a domain root, so you must use a subdomain.
+Then, run the aforementioned script and fill in the details.

-After doing the above, if you don't have a static IP, go to your DNS manager, delete the `A` record you created in the previous step and create a `CNAME` record pointing from the domain you want to use the domain you registered with the GnuDIP host.

 Without TLS/SSL
 ----